Electricity not maintained safely can cause serious personal injuries, fires and damage to property and tenants’ possessions.

 With the introduction of Electrical Equipment (Safety) Regulations 1994, we could see strengthening and some change from the previous Regulation.
 However, these Regulations highlight that all electrical equipment supplied must be safe.

-Even though it has not been mandatory for landlords to carry out electrical safety check, failing to make sure that electrical equipment and appliances are safe is a criminal offence.
 If you are planning to rent out a property, the appliances supplied should be checked for safety.
 Make sure new equipment have instructions on the safe use.
 Equipment that is not brand new will be considered ‘second hand’ as far as the tenant is concerned.

 Make sure that before you hire any inspectors to carry out an Electrical Installation Condition Report (EICR), hold the correct qualifications and are competent to carry out the inspection.
 There is likely to be a financial penalty where this doesn’t comply with the duty imposed by the Regulations.